-(3) TC-Ocean Interaction Experiment: This is a multi-option, single aircraft experiment designed to address questions regarding the general role of various upper-ocean processes on TC intensification.
+(7) TC-Ocean Interaction Experiment: This is a multi-option, single aircraft experiment designed to address questions regarding the general role of various upper-ocean processes on TC intensification.
 It consists of: i) Pre-storm and post-storm expendable probe surveys associated with TC passage; and ii) Support of upper ocean and air-sea flux measurements made by oceanic floats and drifters.
 Specifically, one to three float and drifter arrays will be deployed into one or two mature storms by an AFRC C-130J and provide real-time ocean data, and, a NOAA P-3 will deploy dropwindsondes and make SFMR and Scanning Radar Altimeter (SRA) measurements within the float and drifter array as the storm passes over it.
-IFEX goals 1, 2, and 3 are directly addressed.